uniot-io/uniot-docs/platform/sandbox/visual-editor/special.md

 <div align="left"><figure><img src="../../../.gitbook/assets/special_iterator.png" alt=""><figcaption></figcaption></figure></div>

-Returns the current task iteration count.
-For infinite tasks (0 iterations), returns -1.
+Returns the current iteration counter for the task.
+Useful for creating behaviors that change over time or execute only on specific iterations.

 **Returns:**

-- **Number** (Number): -1 if infinite; otherwise a **countdown from n-1 to 0**
+- **Number**: `-1` for infinite tasks (iterations = 0), otherwise counts down from `n-1` to `0`

 {% hint style="warning" %}

-An iterator can not be used outside the task block.
+This block only works inside a task block.
+Using it elsewhere will cause an error.

 <div align="left"><figure><img src="../../../.gitbook/assets/special_iterator_outside.png" alt=""><figcaption></figcaption></figure></div>